NeuroLogic Examination Videos and Descriptions: An Anatomical Approach

 The first step in solving a clinical problem is anatomical localization.
 So, if one cannot directly inspect the patient's brain, how is this localization accomplished?
 The "WINDOW TO THE PATIENT'S BRAIN" is the neurological examination.
 A neuro exam is a series of tests and observations that reflects the function of various parts of the brain.
 If the exam is approached in a systematic and logical fashion that is organized in terms of anatomical levels and systems, then the clinician is lead to the anatomical location of the patient's problem.

-NEUROLOGIC CASES...
+null ABOUT NEUROLOGIC CASES...

-A complementary site attached to NEUROLOGIC EXAM is NEUROLOGIC CASES.
+A complementary site attached to NEUROLOGIC EXAM is Neurologic Cases.
 In a step-by-step method, Neurological Cases allows the learner to practice anatomical localization of neurologic pathologies.
 The six steps are...

 • (1) View the Case History;